Beloved (novel): Mother-daughter relationships

 The maternal bonds between Sethe and her children inhibit her own individuation and prevent the development of her self.
-Sethe develops a dangerous maternal passion that results in killing one daughter, her own "best self".
+Sethe develops a dangerous maternal passion that results in killing one daughter, her own "best self."
 Her surviving daughter becomes estranged from the Black community.
-Both outcomes result from Sethe trying to salvage her "fantasy of the future", her children, from a life in slavery.
+Both outcomes result from Sethe trying to salvage her "fantasy of the future," her children, from a life in slavery.

 In Ohio, Sethe fails to recognize her daughter Denver's need for interaction with the Black community to enter into womanhood.
 At the end of the novel, Denver succeeds in establishing her own self and embarking on her individuation with the help of Beloved.
 Sethe only becomes individuated after Beloved's exorcism.
-Then, she is free to fully accept the first relationship that is completely "for her", her relationship with Paul D. This relationship relieves her from the self-destruction she was causing based on her maternal bonds with her children.
+Then, she is free to fully accept the first relationship that is completely "for her," her relationship with Paul D. This relationship relieves her from the self-destruction she was causing based on her maternal bonds with her children.

-Beloved and Sethe are both emotionally impaired, which come from Sethe having been enslaved.
+Beloved and Sethe are both emotionally impaired, which comes from Sethe having been enslaved.
 Under slavery, mothers lost their children, with devastating consequences for both.
 Baby Suggs dealt with this by refusing to become close with her children and remembering what she could of them, but Sethe tried to hold onto them and fight for them, to the point of killing them so they could be free.
-Sethe was traumatized by having had her milk stolen, unable to form the symbolic bond between herself and her daughter of feeding her.
+Sethe was traumatized by having had her milk stolen, unable to form the symbolic bond between herself and her daughter by feeding her.